 INSOMNIA TREATMENTS: NATURAL APPROACHES

-That’s where exercise comes in.
-The researchers reviewed 22 recent clinical trials, involving over 1,300 people and 13 different treatments.
-Seven of those were exercise-based, ranging from yoga and Tai Chi to various types of aerobic and strength workouts.
-The rest included talk therapy, sleep hygiene tips, traditional medicine, acupuncture, or simply sticking with usual care.
+That’s why exercise is getting a second look.
+In this review, researchers analyzed 22 recent clinical trials with over 1,300 participants and 13 different treatments.
+Seven of those focused on exercise—everything from yoga and Tai Chi to jogging and strength training—while the rest compared therapy, sleep hygiene advice, acupuncture, and the usual care.

 Comments